Major arteries, veins and nerves of the body

 The abdominal walls are supplied by the thoraco-abdominal nerves (T7-T11), subcostal nerve (T12) and the upper three branches of the lumbar plexus (L1-L4), which we have covered in the lower limb section.
 Autonomic innervation for the abdominal viscera comes from spinal levels T5 to L2.The lower thoracic and lumbar splanchnic nerves provide sympathetic innervation, while the vagus and pelvic splanchnic nerves carry parasympathetic fibers.
 The sympathetic fibers end within prevertebral sympathetic ganglia around the roots of the major branches of the abdominal aorta.
 The parasympathetic fibers end within ganglia scattered over the abdomen, close to the abdominal organs.

 The pelvic walls are mainly innervated by the sacral and coccygeal spinal nerves.
 Autonomic innervation for the pelvic viscera comes from inferior hypogastric and pelvic plexuses.
 Sympathetic sources for them are the superior hypogastric plexus, while the parasympathetic are the pelvic splanchnic nerves.
 Sexual arousal is mediated by parasympathetic fibers, while sympathetic portion provides sensation of pleasure during orgasm.

-The major nerves of the upper limb come from the brachial plexus–formed by the ventral rami of spinal nerves C5-T1.
+The major nerves of the upper limb come from the brachial plexus–formed by the anterior rami of spinal nerves C5-T1.